AndresVaccari/GetLowerAccuracyBS/README.md

 ## Disclaimer

 This application is not affiliated with or endorsed by ScoreSaber.
-It is an independent project created by [your-name](https://github.com/your-username).
+It is an independent project created by [Andres Vaccari](https://github.com/AndresVaccari).
 Use it at your own risk.